Macroeconomic Forecasting with Large Language Models: Results

 \subsection{Results during the Covid-19 Pandemic}

 The results presented so far gave an overall picture of the accuracy of the various models across the different forecast horizons, focusing on the evaluation sample January 1985 to December 2019.
-In this section, we focus on the post Covid-19 period sample, Jan 2020 to December 2022 (to reduce the impact on the results of the extreme outliers right around the onset of the pandemic, we excluded from our analysis the forecasts made between March and June 2020).\footnote{The choice of excluding from the sample the most problematic Covid-19 related observation is based exclusively on simplicity.
+In this section, we focus on the post Covid-19 period sample, Jan 2020 to December 2022.
+Also, we exclude from our analysis the forecasts made between March and June 2020, to reduce the impact on the results of the extreme outliers right around the onset of the pandemic.\footnote{The choice of excluding from the sample the most problematic Covid-19 related observation is based exclusively on simplicity.
 Still, there is evidence that simple approaches such as this might work well, see \citet{SchorfheideSong:2021:nber:var}.
 One could also consider more sophisticated ways to deal with the Covid-19 observations such as \citet{CCMM:RESTAT:svo} or \citet{LenzaPrimiceri:2022:jae:VARafter2020}.}